 Dealers choose their additives based on how similar it looks to cocaine and how cheap it is, not how healthy it is.
 Additives are unpredictable and often cause serious adverse events.

 If you or someone you know is smoking cocaine, the risk of addiction is very high.
-The Recovery Village Palm Beach can offer support for those struggling with substance use problems.
+The Recovery Village Palm Beach at Baptist Health can offer support for those struggling with substance use problems.
 Please call for more information.